infochimps-labs/ironfan-repoman/README.md

 ### Unified repos for some, miniature american flags for others ###

 Individual cookbook repos make our sysadmins happy: fine-grained version control lets us selectively gate changes into production.
-As importantly, cluster_chef community members can easily adopt only selected cookbooks, and we can easily evaluate and accept pull requests.
+As importantly, ironfan community members can easily adopt only selected cookbooks, and we can easily evaluate and accept pull requests.

 A unified, combined repo makes our developers happy: they have a familiar home to work from, a git repo like every other git repo.
 After making a common change across multiple cookbooks, they issue a single commit -- one message, one atomic changeset, one diff.
 There's only one main body of code to push or pull, so there's no danger our working sets diverge or of forgetting to push.